Aditya-2146/LightGreenTheme/README.md

 now use "ctrl+shift+f" and enter that specific element name.
 There you can make modifications.

-# This is my first time creating it so it's not even "fine" and needs MUCH MUCH changes and improvement.
+# This is my first time creating it so it's not even "fine" and needs MUCH MUCH changes and improvements.
-# So Feel Free to CONTRIBUTE